philstutorials/philstutorials.github.io/CPSC359.md

 ### October 9th and 11th:
 On Tuesday we will build various latches in Logisim.

-On Thursday we will build various flip flops in Logisim.
+On Thursday we will create various flip flops.